mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-03-Install-R-Packages.md

 ---
-title: "Installing spatial libraries"
+title: "Installing necessary R packages"
 author: "Marc Weber"
 layout: post_page
 ---

-First we need to install several R libraries.
-R operates on user-contributed libraries, and we'll be jumping into use of several of these spatial libraries in this workshop.
-Several libraries we'll be making use of are `sp`, `rgdal`, `rgeos`, `raster`, and the new `sf` simple features library by Edzer Pebesma.
+First we need to install several R packages.
+R operates on user-contributed packages, and we'll be jumping into use of several of these spatial packages in this workshop.
+Several packages we'll be making use of are `sp`, `rgdal`, `rgeos`, `raster`, and the new `sf` simple features library by Edzer Pebesma.
 You should be able to use the packages tab in RStudio (see below) to install binaries in a straightforward way.
-Mac and Linux users may have certain pre-requisites to fill, we'll assume you can navigate these on your own or can assist as needed (one of us is using a Linux system).
+Mac and Linux users may have certain pre-requisites to fill, we'll assume you can navigate these on your own or can assist as needed.

 ![RStudio Console](/AWRA_GIS_R_Workshop/figure/packages.png)